bytebeamio/uplink/README.md

 <img align="right" src="docs/logo.png" height="150px" alt="the uplink logo">

-Uplink is a rust based utility for efficiently sending data and receiving commands from and IoT Backend.
-The primary backend for uplink is the [**Bytebeam**][bytebeam] platform, however uplink can also be used with any broker supporting MQTT 3.1.
+Uplink is a rust based utility for efficiently sending data and receiving commands from an IoT Backend.
+The primary backend for uplink is the [**Bytebeam**][bytebeam] platform, however uplink can also be used with any broker supporting MQTT 3.1.1.

 ### Features
-- JSON formatted data push to cloud.
-- Receives commands from the cloud, executes them and updates progress of execution.
-- Auto downloads updates from the cloud to perform OTA.
-- Handles network interruptions by persisting data to disk.
-- Remote shell access with [Tunshell][tunshell]
-- Robust handling of flaky network conditions.
+- Efficiently send data to cloud with robust handling of flaky network conditions.
 - Persist data to disk in case of network issues.
+- Receive commands from the cloud, execute them and update progress of execution.
+- Can auto download updates from the cloud to perform OTA firmware updates.
+- Provides remote shell access through [Tunshell][tunshell]
-- Supports TLS.
+- Supports TLS with easy cross-compilation.

 ### Build and Install